How to understand the Croatian culture: Part 2

 If you notice that you have a common interest and you enter into a deeper conversation, this is the way to go!
 The conversation may never end and you are likely about to get a new Croatian friend FOR LIFE.

-Of course, money is important because you have to pay for the bills and food, but we prefer peace over stress.
+Of course, money is important because you have to pay your bills and food, but we prefer peace over stress.
 We are not a nation that likes to work all the time, from Monday to Sunday.
 It is not the top priority in our lives.

 Many Croats are excellent, loyal, and worthy workers, but no one wants to be used by their bosses.
 Unfortunately, this happens very often.
 People often work too much and are usually underpaid.

 People are tired of the government and many think that fighting for change is futile.
 When a public protest happens, it doesn’t get enough attention and is not very well attended.
 Changes are happening in Croatia, but too slow.

 Croatia does have activists who are dedicated to fighting for a better tomorrow despite how extremely emotional, exhausting, and often painful it can be.
 Sometimes they achieve success.
 When that happens, no words can describe the surreal feeling.
 Justice for all!

 We are proud of our local food, but let’s be realistic – who isn’t amazed by Croatian food?!
 Every Croatian region has its own specialties that are often on our daily menus at home.
 This food is very tasty, so maybe that’s the reason we do not branch out into more exotic or foreign dishes.